Studio Etiquette/FAQs

 How many students are in a class?

 A minimum of six students is required for a class to run.
 BellyUp reserves the right to cancel or change a class that is under-registered.
+Our studio is large and can accommodate a sizeable class still giving students ample space to move on the floor.

 How long will I have to stay at each level?